webdriverio-community/wdio-html-reporter/README.md

 A reporter for webdriver.io which generates a nice HTML report.
 The name is silly but provides integration with webdriverio

-Compatible with webdriverio version 7.7
+Compatible with webdriverio version 7.7 and up

-### See note below if getting duplicate type errors on TS compile

 ## [Changelog](https://github.com/rpii/wdio-html-reporter/blob/master/changes.md)